sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     !!! note "Networking"
         More info on Docker container networking [here](https://docs.docker.com/config/containers/container-networking/)

-    By running the above command, a container will be started exposing rstudio server at port 8787 at localhost.
-You can approach the instance of JupyterHub by typing `localhost:8787` in your browser.
-You will be asked for a password.
-You can find this password in the terminal from which you have started the container.
+    By running the above command, a container will be started exposing Rstudio server at port 8787 on localhost.
+You can approach the instance of Rstudio by typing `localhost:8787` in your browser.
+You will be asked for a username (`rstudio`) and a password.
+You can find it in the terminal from which you have started the container.

     We can make this even more interesting by mounting a local directory to the container running the JupyterLab image: